 Those who correspond with the USPTO are strongly encouraged not to include correspondence which will have to be directed to different areas (e.g., Patents and Trademarks) of the Office in a single envelope.
 Including multiple papers in a single envelope increases the likelihood that one or more of the papers will be delayed before reaching the appropriate area.
-Placing the papers in separately addressed envelopes will reduce the number of actions being performed by the USPTO unnecessarily inappropriately.
-At the present time, use of the wrong mailing address will not affect the filing date assigned to any application or correspondence received in the USPTO, except as specified in \\>37 CFR 1.1(a)(3)(v).<
+Placing the papers in separately addressed envelopes will reduce the number of actions being performed by the USPTO unnecessarily or inappropriately.

-Except for certain mail addressed incorrectly to the Office of the Solicitor, there will be no penalty for addressing a document to the wrong area within the

-Office, as long as one of the approved addresses is used.
+Pursuant to 37 CFR 1.1, correspondence intended for the USPTO must be mailed to P.O.
+Box 1450, Alexandria, VA 22313-1450, except as otherwise provided.
+Except for certain mail addressed incorrectly to the Office of the General Counsel (see 37 CFR 1.1(a)(3)(v)), there will be no penalty for addressing a document to the wrong area within the Office, as long as one of the approved addresses is used.
 Use of the specific addresses listed within 37 CFR 1.1 is strongly encouraged because it will facilitate the process both for the Office and the filer.
-Accordingly, a new application incorrectly addressed to the \>Director< will be treated the same as if the application was addressed to the specific \ Commissioner.
+Accordingly, a new application incorrectly addressed to the Director will be treated the same as if the application was addressed to the specific Commissioner.

-All mailed communications are received by the Incoming-Mail Section of the Office of Initial Patent Examination (OIPE), which opens and distributes all official mail.
+All mailed communications are received by the Incoming-Mail Section of the Office of \ Patent \\>Application Processing (OPAP)<, which opens and distributes all official mail.

-Special \>mail stops< have been established to allow the forwarding of particular types of mail to appropriate areas of the Office as quickly as possible.
-A list of these \>mail stops< is published weekly in the Official Gazette.
-Only the specified type of document for a particular \>mail stop< should be placed in an envelope addressed to that \>mail stop<.
+Special mail stops have been established to allow the forwarding of particular types of mail to appropriate areas of the Office as quickly as possible.
+A list of these mail stops is published weekly in the Official Gazette.
+Only the specified type of document for a particular mail stop should be placed in an envelope addressed to that mail stop.